Read Part 1, here.

 And why would third-raters be confident?
 They’ve got nothing to be confident about.
 More often than not, they are as characterless as the tradesmen who hawk their books.
 Reading through the biographies of celebrated contemporary authors, literary agents, commissioning editors and professional reviewers in the UK produces much the same effect as looking at their faces.
 What kinds of lives do you think these adventurers of the heart have led?
 What kind of spirit would you imagine animates their ambition to be involved in literature?
 You’d expect something of danger and depth, wouldn’t you?
 Some evidence of a meaningful life, of an inspiring character?
 At the very least you’d imagine some kind of cultural literacy amongst all these men and women of letters.
 You’d expect them to be very widely read.
 You’d suppose them to list superb authors and masterpieces of world literature as their inspirations wouldn’t you?

-Alongside the lack of feeling, experience, knowledge and confidence of the second-rate writer runs lack of joy in the task, lack of real, passional, interest in writing.
+Alongside the lack of feeling, experience, knowledge and confidence of the second-rate writer runs lack of joy in the task, lack of real, passional, interest in the art.
 Standard, professional writers are not motivated by a need to write, by a something-that-must-be-said burning in their bellies like a hot coal.
 Consequently, there is no real joy in mastering the means to give this fiery message literary form.
 This is why one hears, from second, third, fourth and fifth-rate authors, constant complaints about the difficulty of writing, the effort, oh the pain… Of course it’s painful!
 It’s painful to swim the channel if you can’t do more than a few laps of the local pool and have no great need to get to the other side.
 The greats almost never suffer from this, from writer’s block.17 Great sorrow there may well be (‘No tears in the writer, no tears in the reader.’18), indeed a whole vast river of feeling pours through the author as he writes — but pain? at actually writing?
 Why would you read a book by someone who did not enjoy writing it?
 You’re as likely to find joy there as you are in the company of someone raised by parents who hate children.

 Uncertainty and lack of love in the act combine to create another notable feature of mediocre writers, their need for recognition.
 Naturally, all artists love (and deserve) applause,19 but if they need it, it can only mean that the work itself is not sufficient.
 The genius, unlike the second-rater, does not need other people to tell him his work is great.
 He knows he is producing quality, and he loves to do so, even if nobody ever reads it.
 The mediocrity, by contrast, is pathetically dependent on a large readership, or even a modest one, or on agents and reviewers telling her that her work is brilliant, moving, profound, whip-smart, and so on, or even, most pathetically, on the contrived enthusiasms of friends and family.20 Success of course is a wonderful sedative, smothering self-doubt, but sooner or later it wears off